black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-localStorage-by-Building-a-Todo-App/README.md

 A myTaskArr array has been provided for you.
 Use the setItem() method to save it with a key of data.

 After that, open your browser console and go to the Applications tab, select Local Storage, and the freeCodeCamp domain you see.

+# Step 55
+If you check the "Application" tab of your browser console, you'll notice a series of [object Object].
+This is because everything you save in localStorage needs to be in string format.

+To resolve the issue, wrap the data you're saving in the JSON.stringify() method.
+Then, check local storage again to observe the results.